 The traffic signals operations team consists of electricians and technologists responsible for installing and maintaining all traffic signals infrastructure in the field.
 This includes two 24-hour on-call emergency response staff who respond to unexpected traffic signal malfunctions or damages.
-Since 2020, operations is also responsible for contractor management, facility management, and yard maintenance.
+This team is also responsible for contractor management, facility management, and yard maintenance.